kawikabader/ccv-music-tools/README.md

 ## Authentication

-The application uses a simple authentication system with the following credentials:
+The application uses Supabase authentication.
+For testing purposes, the following test credentials can be used if you set up your own Supabase instance:

+* Username: kawikabader (Admin role)
-* Email: admin@example.com
+* Password: kawikabader#5289

+* Username: testdirector (Director role)
-* Password: password123
+* Password: testdirector#0123

 ## Contributing